jolenechong/categorizingEssays/README.md

 - Initial Modelling with Word Embeddings
     - With LR OVR, I tried using Word2Vec Google News, GLoVe CommonCrawl and FastText English to see if it would improve as word embedding methods usually help the models to understand textual data better as it carries more hidden information.
     - FastText performs the best in terms of F1 Score (0.02 higher on average) and also has the least overfitting (0.03 higher than average) when compared to the other word embedding methods
     - Between FastText Model and previously tuned LR TFIDF Model, there was less overfitting but performed much worse in F1 scores across all categories.
-Also was't able to run RandomizedCVSearch for hyperparameter tuning due to lack of computational power.Hence we will go with TFIDF as we did initially.
+Also wasn't able to run RandomizedCVSearch for hyperparameter tuning due to lack of computational power.Hence we will go with TFIDF as we did initially.
 - Topic Modelling Data Preprocessing
     - Remove small words of less than 3 characters
     - Extracted NERs to be used as a feature